ihtusa/ihtusawebbackup/_posts/2017-07-19-hrms-connect-with-adaptive-pe-students.md

 <span style="font-weight: 400;">“</span><span style="font-weight: 400;">It allows you really to individualize learning, individualize instruction, and that’s the focal point of adaptive PE,” he said. </span>

 <span style="font-weight: 400;">By helping students develop at least a basic understanding about self-managing their health and well-being, Swearingen believes his program’s on the right path.
-He developed a curriculum specific to Ann Arbor’s adaptive PE population that he can share with teachers at the system’s other 13 campuses.
+He developed a curriculum specific to Ann Arbor’s adapted PE population that he can share with teachers at the system’s other 13 campuses.
 Swearingen hopes to use the Zone monitors on as many as 120 students in 2017-18, up from 30.</span>

 <span style="font-weight: 400;">With training, Swearingen said teachers across the district with access to the district’s heart rate monitors can follow the protocols.</span>